 Most women who trained for competitive or recreational endurance events before pregnancy have a strong desire to return to their sports as soon as they're given the green light.
 They want the euphoria of reaching a challenging goal and the high that competitive exercise brings.
 But now you have that beautiful bundle of joy, you might wonder if you'll be able to train the way you did before baby.
 How will you know when your body is ready and what can you expect?

 First and foremost, the return to your pre-pregnancy level of fitness can take time.
 If you continued to exercise at a moderate level throughout your pregnancy, your endurance will return much faster than if you didn't exercise or were on bed rest, for example.
 Some postpartum fitness research even shows that women who exercise up to delivery can become more efficient athletes and see a lot of improvement.
 Take Sonia O'Sullivan for example, one of Ireland's best runners.
-She ran throughout both her pregnancies and returned only three months after the birth of her daughter to help win the bronze metal in the 2002 World Cross Country Championships.
+She ran throughout both her pregnancies and returned only three months after the birth of her daughter to help win a World Cross Country Championship bronze medal.
 Ingrid Kristiansen, a former world record holder, returned a year after the birth of her first child to set a marathon course record.
 Now it is not proven that you will return after a baby and set records wherever you go, but these stories are inspiring to all women who want to return to an endurance sport.

 Your return to training will be limited by your delivery type and its possible complications.
 If you had an episiotomy, for example, then returning to cycling would be out of the question early on.
 However, if your delivery was uncomplicated and you maintained a moderate level of exercise through pregnancy (and trained for endurance events prior to pregnancy), then your health care provider will likely find no reason that you cannot resume a gradual return to training postpartum.